 The ARVN soldiers who did report for duty that night might as well have not shown up.
 The soldiers assigned to guard the perimeter sector where the Vietcong eventually entered the base had suspiciously withdrawn from their positions an hour before the Vietcong began their attack.
 And when the Vietcong started coming through the wire, the ARVN guards in the nearest pillboxes did not even open fire on them.
 Inexplicably, the South Vietnamese troopers let the guerrillas pass unopposed through their lines.
 In another batch of troubling news, U.S. officials learned that moments before the Vietcong entered Camp Holloway, the guerrillas had marched through a village located adjacent to the base.
 Not a single person in that village forewarned the ARVN or the Americans of the approaching enemy soldiers.

-American officials were conspicuously silent about the failings of the ARVN at Pleiku.
+In subsequent days, American officials were conspicuously silent about the failings of the ARVN at Pleiku.
 Rather than admit that the ARVN had again failed to secure a U.S.-manned facility, and that the ARVN might be infiltrated with Vietcong sympathizers, and that South Vietnamese civilians had likely aided and abetted the Vietcong attackers, U.S. officials took a completely different tack.
-The Americans ignored the Vietcong’s obvious strength and popularity and instead emphasized North Vietnam’s supposed dominant role in the insurgency.
-Both Defense Secretary McNamara and National Security Advisor Bundy stated publicly that Pleiku provided further evidence of North Vietnamese aggression in South Vietnam.
+The Americans ignored the Vietcong’s obvious strength and popularity in the South and instead emphasized North Vietnam’s supposed dominant role in the insurgency.
+Both Defense Secretary Robert S. McNamara and National Security Adviser McGeorge Bundy stated publicly that Pleiku provided further evidence of North Vietnamese aggression in South Vietnam.
 McNamara alleged the airfield attack had been “…ordered and directed and masterminded from Hanoi.”
-No one in LBJ’s inner circle of advisors publicly acknowledged that the Pleiku attacks may have been conducted independently of Hanoi or that the Vietcong succeeded because ARVN soldiers and civilians had either directly or indirectly aided the guerrillas.
+No one in President Johnson’s inner circle of advisers publicly acknowledged that the Pleiku attacks may have been conducted independently of Hanoi or that the Vietcong succeeded because ARVN soldiers and civilians had either directly or indirectly aided the guerrillas.

 Nevertheless, a former U.S. government official with years of experience in South Vietnam considered the Pleiku attacks a sign that the majority of South Vietnamese opposed the U.S. presence in South Vietnam.
 Robert S. Browne had served in South Vietnam as an economic advisor from 1958 to 1961.
-As a result, Brown had more direct experience, and knowledge, of Vietnam and the Vietnamese than any of President Johnson’s top advisors, including McNamara, Bundy, McNaughton, Taylor, and Lodge.
-On February 9, 1965, the New York Times published an op-ed by Browne, which argued that that the Pleiku raids provided clear evidence that the Vietnamese people do not want U.S. military forces in their country.
+As a result, Brown had more direct experience, and knowledge, of Vietnam and the Vietnamese than any of President Johnson’s top advisers, including McNamara, Bundy, Maxwell Taylor, and Henry Cabot Lodge Jr. On February 9, 1965, the New York Times published an op-ed by Browne, which argued that that the Pleiku raids provided clear evidence that the majority of South Vietnamese either actively sided with the Vietcong or at least sympathized with the Communist cause.
+Browne also asserted that the South Vietnamese public did not want U.S. military forces in their country.

 Senator Mike Mansfield (D-Montana), who had an advanced degree in Asian Studies and who as a Catholic had once been a strong supporter of fellow Catholic Ngo Dinh Diem, agreed with Browne’s interpretation of the meaning of the Pleiku attacks.
 One day after the raids, Mansfield wrote President Johnson, “I have no doubt but that the great majority of the population of South Vietnam are tired of the war and will give us no significant assistance.”
 He continued, “…in a larger sense, not only can we not depend on the South Vietnamese population, but we can also place very little reliability on the Laotians and the Thais and none whatever on Cambodia.”
 Mansfield warned the president that if the United States went into South Vietnam in a big way – with ground troops and air power – it would do so without significant South Vietnamese support.
 And without popular support, the U.S. would fail.